sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Do you find success boring and failure intriguing because success marks an end, while failure signals that the journey continues? ~ Sahil

 - When you hit something bitter in life and you say its bad, and it could be neem? ~ Sahil

+- Work Igniter: Lets continuously do minimum possible work and leave the work. ~ Sahil